Action vs. Information:

 As a writer, I’ve intentionally separated the frenetic action sequence (a fictive inhalation) from the more serene informational (a fictive exhalation) sequence.
 (Refer again to Rule #8: Keep your characters moving.
 Push them toward drama—inhale—or pull them away again—exhale.)

-As their horses rush the two men toward certain death, their sun-drenched sabers held high, Ian turns to Niles and admits that he’s in love with his brother’s fiancée, then demands a frank and earnest conversation about the matter.
+As their horses gallop the two men toward certain death, their sun-drenched sabers held high, Ian turns to Niles and admits that he’s in love with his brother’s fiancée, then demands a frank and earnest conversation about the matter.

 …..“Now?”
 Niles shouted incredulously over the roaring wind.